Kyparissis/Ithaki_server_serial_communication/README.md

 - Learning about the mechanisms of the asynchronous serial communications in practice.
 - Collecting statistical measurement values of some parametres that contribute, simultaneously with other, at the configuration of the communication quality on real-life computer communication channels.

+---

-For this assignment we used the virtual modem [Ithaki-Smart-Modem](https://github.com/Kyparissis/Networks1-2022-Assignment/blob/main/lib/ithakimodem.jar) to communicate with the virtual lab of this course.
+For this assignment we used the virtual modem [Ithaki-Smart-Modem](https://github.com/Kyparissis/Networks1-2022-Assignment/blob/main/lib/ithakimodem.jar)  (`ithakimodem.jar`) to communicate with the virtual lab of this course.
 The object class ```Modem.class```  provided by Ithaki's web server allows the serial communication of a PC with a local virtual modem and through that the communication with Ithaki's server using a typical Internet connection (Not a dialup DSL connection).